Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How many hours of lessons and study per week do you think you would need to be able to communicate with me directly?

-How many hours can you commit for lessons and study per week?
+How many hours can you commit to lessons and study per week?

 How important do you feel it is to learn the language of your new home country?